VoxelPrismatic/rabbit.nvim/README.md

 # Rabbit.nvim
 A plugin that allows you to switch between buffers faster than ever before, featuring a much more intuitive experience.
-You can customize almost every part of it so it fits right into your workflow.
+You can customize almost every part of it, so it fits right into your workflow.

 ## Why
 - **Telescope**